 In addition to CCHT development and awareness activities, Risa develops and provides training, advocates for victims/survivors, and facilitates Lotus Prevention for ProsperityTM curriculum in schools, social service agencies and faith groups.

 Robert Roswurm, is passionate about the advancement, growth and development of marginalized populations.
 He has over 20 years of involvement with youth-focused efforts including the Anti-Trafficking Movement.
 During his early years, Robert served runaway and homeless youth including trafficking victims and survivors as a street outreach worker.
 More recently he has focused his time in the areas of organizational advancement and development.
-Mr. Roswurm has been honored to receive awards for his efforts including, Champion of Respect from the Wichita Area Sexual Assault Center, Above and Beyond Award from the College of Health Professions at Wichita State University, and the 40 Under 40 Award from the Wichita Business Journal.
+Mr. Roswurm has been honored to receive awards for his efforts including, Champion of Respect from the Wichita Area Sexual Assault Center, and the 40 Under 40 Award from the Wichita Business Journal.

-Tyra Miles is the Coordinator of Direct Services at the Wichita State University Center for Combating Human Trafficking (CCHT).
+Tyra Miles is the Coordinator of Direct Services at the Center for Combating Human Trafficking (CCHT).
 At CCHT Tyra, an advocate for victims/survivors, is responsible for coordinating the Pathway to Prosperity™ programming for survivors and the Prevention for Prosperity™ curriculum with elementary-aged to high-aged youth in various settings.

 Tyra has over 11 years of experience providing direct services with Survivors of domestic violence, sexual assault, and human trafficking.
 In addition to personal experiences, Tyra’s knowledge stems from working as an advocate specializing in human trafficking services at a local safe house as well as providing case management services to run away and homeless youth.
 Along with providing direct survivor services, Tyra taught therapeutic art groups and financial life skill groups with survivors for numerous years.